camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/09-the-job-executor.html.md

 managementService.setOverridingJobPriorityForJobDefinition(jobDefinition.getId(), 0, true);
 ```

+Note that this will not lead to preemption of jobs that are currently executed.

 ##### Resetting Priority by Job Definition

-When the delivery service has recovered from the overload situation, the furniture store can clear the overriding priority as follows:
+When the service has recovered from the overload situation, overriding priority can be cleared again as follows:

 ```java
 managementService.clearOverridingJobPriorityForJobDefinition(jobDefinition.getId());